 Investigating the first-order condition for convection development, we also evaluate CAPE for a parcel at 925 hPa to ascertain the level of increased MCS-day instability in various nodes over SWA (Fig. 12).
-A large strip of higher CAPE values extending over the entire region of SWA and the southern Sahel from 5°N-15°N is observed (dry and transition nodes).
-This large strip of higher CAPE is situated mainly in central and east of SWA, while part of the west coast tends to depict patterns of lower CAPE values, suggesting increased MCS likelihood only for the central and eastern parts of the domain.
-During monsoon nodes, node 3 shows a swathbroad strip of high CAPE values in particular to the coast and in some instances extends to the entire SWA (node 6) and north of SWA (node 9).
-Higher CAPE conditions over SWA are to differing degrees significantly associated with decreased CAPE in the Sahelian region, creating a dipole pattern that can occur during transition and monsoon periods according to node frequencies (cf. Fig 1).
-Overall, all nodes show positive CAPE and negative convective inhibition (c.f.
+A large strip of higher CAPE values extending over the entire region of SWA and the southern Sahel from 5-15°N is observed (dry- and transition-season nodes).
+This large strip of higher CAPE is situated mainly in central SWA and east of it, while part of the western coast tends to depict patterns of lower CAPE values, suggesting increased MCS likelihood only for the central and eastern parts of the domain.
+During monsoon-season nodes, node 3 shows a broad strip of high CAPE values in particular at the coast and in some instances extending to the entire SWA domain (node 6) and north of SWA (node 9).
+Higher CAPE conditions over SWA are to differing degrees significantly associated with decreased CAPE in the Sahelian region, creating a dipole pattern that can occur during transition and monsoon periods according to node frequencies